 Register for an upcoming information session or webinar to learn about the Canadian income tax system, your responsibilities as an international student and how income taxes are filed in Canada.

-Staff from the Centre for International Experience (CIE) or the Canada Revenue Agency (CRA) will discuss the Canadian income tax system and answer general questions.
+Staff from the Canada Revenue Agency (CRA) will discuss the Canadian income tax system and answer general questions.